Download Notice of Privacy Practices | English | Spanish

 - To coroners, medical examiners and funeral directors as necessary for them to carry out their duties.

-- For public health research in compliance with strict conditions approved and monitored by an Institutional Review Board.
+- For health research in compliance with strict conditions approved and monitored by an Institutional Review Board.

 - To avert serious threats to the health and safety of you or others.